Genova-Agency/wp-genova-woocommerce/README.md

 ### 1.0.0
-Initial release — install to embed Genova insurance in WooCommerce checkout with claims support.
+Initial release — install to embed Genova Agency in WooCommerce checkout with claims support.